Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 NEW YORK (Reuters) - Pfizer Inc and BioNTech’s COVID-19 vaccine appears able to protect against a key mutation in the highly transmissible new variants of the coronavirus discovered in Britain and South Africa, according to a laboratory study conducted by the U.S. drugmaker.

-The study by Pfizer and scientists from the University of Texas Medical Branch, which has not yet been peer-reviewed, indicated the vaccine was effective in neutralizing virus with the so-called N501Y mutation of the spike protein.
+The study by Pfizer and scientists from the University of Texas Medical Branch, which has not yet been peer-reviewed, indicated the vaccine was effective in neutralizing variants with the so-called N501Y mutation, situated on a portion of the virus that it uses to enter and infect cells.

+All of the vaccines already approved or in development use this outer portion of the virus, known as the spike protein, to train the body to recognize the virus and make virus-neutralizing antibodies.

-The mutation is linked to greater transmissibility and there had been concerns it could also make the virus escape antibody neutralization elicited by the vaccine, said Phil Dormitzer, one of Pfizer’s top viral vaccine scientists.
+The N501Y mutation is linked to greater transmissibility, and scientists have expressed concerns it could also allow the virus to escape the neutralizing antibodies produced in response to the vaccine, said Phil Dormitzer, one of Pfizer’s top viral vaccine scientists.

-The first results of tests on the variants offer some hope as Britain and other countries try to tame the more infectious variants which authorities believe are driving a surge in infections that could overwhelm healthcare systems.
+The first results of tests on some of the key variants of concern offer some hope as Britain and other countries try to tame the more infectious variants, which authorities believe are driving a surge in infections that could overwhelm healthcare systems.

+Although all viruses mutate constantly, scientists are concerned about the mutations first discovered in Britain and South Africa because they are believed to be capable of altering key functions of the virus.

-Dormitzer said it was encouraging that the vaccine appears effective against the mutation, as well as 15 other mutations the company has previously tested against.
+Dormitzer said it was encouraging that the vaccine appears effective against the mutation, as well as against 15 other mutations the company has previously tested.

 “So we’ve now tested 16 different mutations, and none of them have really had any significant impact.
 That’s the good news,” he said.
 “That doesn’t mean that the 17th won’t.”

-Dormitzer said another mutation found in the South African variant, called the E484K mutation, was also concerning.
+The study still does not address a worrisome mutation in the South African variant, called the E484K mutation.

 CONSTANT MONITORING

-The U.S. researchers plan to run similar tests to see whether the vaccine protects against other mutations found in the British and South African variants and hope to have data within weeks.
+The U.S. researchers plan to run similar tests to see whether the vaccine protects against other mutations from the variants from Britain and South Africa.
+They hope to have data within weeks.

 The variants are said by scientists to be more transmissible than previously dominant ones, but they are not thought to cause more serious illness.